smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The address of the LINK token contract.
 It is not essential to provide this, but if given, will be used for displaying the node account's LINK balance.
 For supported chains, this is automatically set based on the given chain ID.
 For unsupported chains, you will need to supply it yourself.

-Note that this var is a global override - it is recommended instead to set this on a per-chain basis.
+This environment variables is a global override.
+It is recommended instead to set this on a per-chain basis.

 ### MIN_INCOMING_CONFIRMATIONS